 Hearty vegetarian chili topped with cornbread, this cozy Chili Cornbread Casserole is the perfect meal to feed a crowd!
 Comfort food at it's finest.
 Vegan and gluten-free option.

 Could there be anything more wonderfully fall-ish than a veggie chili cornbread casserole?
 I meeeeeeean...

-Don’t act like you don’t want dive right into this cozy cornbread situation.
-Comfort food that’s packed with veggies and most definitely a meal in a bowl?
-Let’s DO THIS.
+Don't act like you don't want dive right into this cozy cornbread situation.
+Just like my beloved white bean chili, it's comfort food that's packed with veggies and most definitely a meal in a bowl.
+Let's DO THIS.

 We shall not let the mildly lengthy ingredient list today intimidate us.
 This chili comes together in a jiffy, good people.
 Have trust.